 - Place a few sprigs of thyme on the top, then place in the oven to cook for 2 hours.

-- To serve, drop a big clove into a nourishing bowl, make salad dressings with it, or simply spread it on some toast (see note 2).
+- To serve, drop a big clove into a grain bowl, make salad dressings with it, or simply spread it on some toast (see note 2).

 Video